-I studied Sociology at Keio University in Tokyo, and Visual Arts at Fordham University in New York.
+I studied emotion sociology at Keio University in Tokyo, and philosophy, Art history, film theory and Visual Arts at Fordham University in New York.

 I took a lighting course at the International Center of Photography in New York.